What is A/R Factoring?

 - Soft-touch AR management kicks in with same-day verification and confirmation

-- Our 24-hour online portal is available for the business to see their factored, paid, unpaid invoices
+- Our 24-hour online portal is available for the business to see they are factored, paid, unpaid invoices

 - The businesses client pays in 30-60 days via ACH or to the Lock Box